railwayapp/docs/src/docs/reference/pricing.md

 </Collapse>

 <Collapse title="What happens when I cancel my subscription?">
-When you cancel your subscription, if you’re on Hobby, Pro, or Enterprise, your plan will remain active through the end of your current billing period, and any usage will be charged at the end of the period.
+When you cancel your subscription, if you're on Hobby, Pro, or Enterprise, your plan will remain active through the end of your current billing period, and any usage will be charged at the end of the period.

 If you are on the Hobby plan and using prepaid credits as your payment method, your subscription will be canceled immediately and any credit balance you may have will be forfeited.
 </Collapse>